Choosing an Orchid Plant – Orchid Bliss

 Selecting just the right orchid is a lot of fun, but before purchasing, there are a few things you should know about yourself and orchids.

-Before heading to the store or shopping online for an orchid or even attending an orchid show, I recommend having a general idea about what you want before making the purchase.
+Before heading to the store, shopping online for an orchid, or attending an orchid show, I recommend having a general idea of what you want before making a purchase.
 Are you looking for an easy-care orchid, or are you ready to take on a more challenging variety?
 Is a beautiful orchid from the grocery just what you’re looking for, or are you willing to pay more online for a specific variety that is unavailable at the grocery store?
 There are no right or wrong answers to these questions.
 It is just a matter of preference and budget 😉

 After deciding which kind of orchid you are interested in, I’ll show you how to select the healthiest plant, from roots to buds.